fbclh/google-homepage/README.md

-# Google home page
+# Google homepage

-Practice project from: The Odin Project using HTML/CSS where I use mainly CSS Grid.
+Practice project from The Odin Project using HTML/CSS where I use mainly CSS Grid.
 The goal was to clone Google home page using HTML and CSS without the functionalities.

 ## Todo